Prelude to the Mishima Incident: 1970 (Shōwa 45)

-On November 25, Chibi-Koga, Ogawa, and Furu-Koga woke up at 7:00 a.m.
-Furu-Koga had been asked by Morita to wake him up, so he called the pink pay phone (ピンク電話, pink denwa) in the hallway of Morita's boarding house.
-The three of them skipped breakfast, put on coats and cardigans over their uniforms so as not to draw attention, put their caps in plastic shopping bags, and left the boarding house at around 8:50 a.m. in a Toyota Corona driven by Chibi-Koga.
+On November 25, Chibi-Koga, Ogawa, and Furu-Koga woke up at 7:00 am.
+Furu-Koga had been asked by Morita to wake him up, so he called the Semi-Public Pink Telephone (ピンク電話, pink denwa) in the hallway of Morita's boarding house.
+The three of them skipped breakfast, put on coats and cardigans over their uniforms so as not to draw attention, put their caps in plastic shopping bags, and left the boarding house at around 8:50 am in a Toyota Corona driven by Chibi-Koga.

-Morita woke up at 7 a.m., and put on a white cotton fundoshi, a loincloth.
+Morita woke up at 7 am, and put on a white cotton fundoshi, a loincloth.
 Tanaka didn't ask him why, but helped him tie the knot of fundoshi adjust tighter.
-Then, Morita met up with Chibi-Koga, Ogawa, and Furu-Koga, who arrived in a Toyota Corona, at the entrance to the West exit ramp (西口ランプ, Nishiguchi ranpu) near Shinjuku West Exit Park (新宿西口公園, Shinjuku Nishiguchi Kōen) at around 9 a.m.
-They headed for the Mishima residence, exited the Ebara ramp (荏原ランプ, Ebara ranpu), and stopped at a gas station, where they had turned onto the Second Keihin National Highway (第二京浜国道, Dai-ni keihin kokudō) near the Mishima residence, to have their car washed.
+Then, Morita met up with Chibi-Koga, Ogawa, and Furu-Koga, who arrived in a Toyota Corona, at the entrance to the Nishiguchi ramp (西口ランプ) near Shinjuku Central Park at around 9 am.
+They headed for the Mishima residence, exited the Ebara ramp (荏原ランプ), and stopped at a gas station, where they had turned onto the Dai-ni Keihin Avenue (第二京浜国道) near the Mishima residence, to have their car washed.
 In the interval, each person posted a farewell letter to their family back home.

-Mishima woke up at 8:00 a.m., put on a white cotton fundoshi, then after dressed his Tatenokai uniform, he drank only a glass of water, and left the manuscript of The Decay of the Angel, which he would give to Kikue Kojima, with his maid.
-Around 10:00 a.m., Mishima phone called Takao Tokuoka and Munekatsu Date, instructing them to come to Ichigaya Hall at 11:00 a.m., and instructing them that someone named Kenichi Tanaka or Kenji Kurata would guide them there.
-The Toyota Corona, driven by Chibi-Koga, with Morita, Ogawa, and Furu-Koga as passengers, arrived at the Mishima residence at around 10:13 a.m.
+Mishima woke up at 8:00 am, put on a white cotton fundoshi, then after dressed his Tatenokai uniform, he drank only a glass of water, and left the manuscript of The Decay of the Angel, which he would give to Kikue Kojima, with his maid.
+Around 10:00 am, Mishima phone called Takao Tokuoka and Munekatsu Date, instructing them to come to Ichigaya Hall at 11:00 am, and instructing them that someone named Kenichi Tanaka or Kenji Kurata would guide them there.
+The Toyota Corona, driven by Chibi-Koga, with Morita, Ogawa, and Furu-Koga as passengers, arrived at the Mishima residence at around 10:13 am.

 When Chibi-Koga came to greet him at the front door, Mishima handed him envelopes containing orders addressed to Chibi-Koga, Ogawa, and Furu-Koga, along with 30,000 yen each in cash, and ordered to read them in the car.
 Carrying a Japanese sword, "Seki Magoroku" (関孫六), modified for military use, and a leather briefcase, Mishima walked slowly to the car and got into the passenger seat, saying, "Have you read the orders?", and adding, "You've read the orders.
 My orders are absolute," and "I can't imagine dying in just the next three hours."